 Citroen Berlingo Electric van running costs

-There are two Berlingo Electric models available, both of which come in LX trim, which is the second of four variants the diesel Berlingo van is offered as.
+There are two Berlingo Electric models available, both in LX trim, which is the second of four specification level you can have on the diesel Berlingo van.
 The difference between the two models is body style, with the L1 version featuring a 3.3 cubic metre load area and a single sliding side door, while the L2 has a load volume of 3.7 cubic metres and double sliding doors.
-The L1 model has a price tag of around £22,500 (excluding VAT), while the L2 costs around £600 more than the L1.

 The big benefit of electric vans is their low Benefit-in-Kind rates.
-All vans qualify for the same rate, which at the moment is around £2,000 less than for the diesel Berlingo van.
+All vans qualify for the same rate, which at the moment is around £2,000 less than for a diesel Berlingo.
 Changes in the rates will see this double by 2020, although that’s still lower than a diesel van.
-As list prices don’t climb beyond £40,000, the Berlingo Electric is road-tax-exempt and qualifies for exemption from the London Congestion Charge and ULEZ.
+As list prices don’t climb beyond £40,000, the Berlingo Electric is road-tax-exempt; it also qualifies for exemption from the London Congestion Charge.

 Citroen Berlingo Electric insurance group

-Citroen offers assorted service plans for its vans, which you can take out up to 12 months after buying one.
-It offers options from 12 to 60 months and 10,000 to 100,000 miles, although you’d be going some to clock up that many miles in an electric van.
+Citroen offers assorted service plans for its vans, which you can take out up to year after buying one.
+It offers options from one to five years and 10,000 to 100,000 miles, although you’d be going some to clock up that many miles in an electric van.

-Very few Citroen Berlingo Electrics have been sold, which doesn't bode well for residual values.
-The van’s relative scarcity, combined with its limited electric range and dated running gear mean it’s unlikely to hold on to much of its new price after three years, even when compared to its EV rivals.
+Very few Berlingo Electrics have been sold, which doesn't bode well for residual values.
+The van’s relative scarcity, combined with its limited electric range and dated running gear mean it’s unlikely to hold on to much of its price after three years, even compared to rivals.